christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

 :   The format of the license keys.
-    Select `V4` to benefit from the latest cryptographic standards.
+    Enter `V4` to benefit from the latest cryptographic standards.
     It was introduced in TrueLicense 4 and depends on the Jackson JSON Processor.
-    Select `V2/JSON` only if you need to retain compatibility with this license key format.
+    Enter `V2/JSON` only if you need to retain compatibility with this license key format.
     It was introduced in TrueLicense 2 and depends on the Jackson JSON Processor.
-    Select `V2/XML` only if you need to retain compatibility with this license key format.
+    Enter `V2/XML` only if you need to retain compatibility with this license key format.
     It was introduced in TrueLicense 2 and depends on the JAXB API and runtime.
-    Select `V1` only if you need to retain compatibility with this license key format.
+    Enter `V1` only if you need to retain compatibility with this license key format.
     It was introduced in TrueLicense 1.

     &nbsp;